Lee Wallard

-Leland Wallard (September 7, 1910 – November 29, 1963) was an American racing driver.
+Leland "Lee" Wallard (September 8, 1911 or September 7, 1910 or September 10, 1910 – November 28, 1963 or November 29, 1963) was an American racing driver.
 After a slow start to his career, the unheralded Wallard scored a "Cinderella" victory, authoring a dominating performance in the 1951 Indianapolis 500.
 Days later, Wallard's career ended as he suffered severe burns when his car caught fire during a promotional event.

 Early life and career

 Wallard was born in Schenectady, New York.
 He began competing in 1935, racing at dirt tracks and local fairgrounds.
 He endured a difficult start to his career, including an accident in which he broke his pelvis.
 He appeared in his first Championship Car event, Syracuse 100, in 1941.

 Wallard enlisted in the U.S. Navy during the Second World War, serving with the U.S. Navy Seabees.
 He spent part of the conflict in Alaska, operating a bulldozer during the construction of numerous airfields.

 Post-war driving career

 Championship car career

 Wallard resumed his racing career following the war, competing more often at the AAA Championship level.
 He scored one victory in a "big car" event during the anomalous 1946 season.
 He scored his second, a regular "Championship car" victory, at DuQuoin during 1948.